xDragoxboi/Heartrate/README.md

 # Heartbeat Detection from Phyphox Accelerometer Data
 [![Try Now](https://img.shields.io/badge/Try%20Now-Browser%20Version-blue?style=for-the-badge)](https://xdragoxboi.github.io/Heartrate/)

+## Note and Info
+Live version may not be as accurate due to browser limitations and lower polling rates.

 Detect heartbeats using Z-axis accelerometer data recorded by the Phyphox app.

 ## Features